mlibrary/about-vermont/src/content/journal-proposals.md

 ## Proposing a Journal Partnership

 Organizations interested in partnering with the UVM Press to publish a new journal or migrate an existing journal must submit a proposal for consideration by the journal evaluation committee.

 Proposals are reviewed on a rolling basis and those that are viable are accepted.
 The UVM Press then invites the society to formalize the partnership with a Memorandum of Understanding, signed by representatives of the society and of the UVM Press.
 The signed MOU begins the journal start-up or migration process.

+UVM Press journal partnerships are intended for scholarly societies and organizations.
+(Student-led and student-produced journals are ineligible.)
+To qualify as a partner, the journal’s editorial board and subcommittee must maintain a majority of current members that hold active faculty appointments at colleges or universities.
+An affiliation with the University of Vermont is not required for proposals to or publishing with the UVM Press.

 For more information or to request a proposal form, please email [Aimee Diehl](mailto:aimee.diehl@uvm.edu).